-Army ROTC scholarships are available from CSM and the U.S. Army for outstanding young men and women who are interested in a military career.
+- Army ROTC scholarships are available from CSM and the U.S. Army for outstanding young men and women who are interested in a military career.
 The one, two, three, and four-year scholarships can provide up to full tuition and fees, a book allowance, and a monthly stipend for personal expenses.
-The CSM Military Science Department assists students in applying for these scholarships.

-- U.S. Navy Scholarships through the Civil Engineering Program, Nuclear Power Officer Program, and Baccalaureate Degree Completion Program are also available to CSM students.
-The local Navy Recruiting District Office provides information about these scholarships. - U.S. Air Force ROTC Scholarships are available from CSM and the U.S. Air Force.
+The CSM Military Science Department assists students in applying for these scholarships. - U.S. Navy Scholarships through the Civil Engineering Program, Nuclear Power Officer Program, and Baccalaureate Degree Completion Program are also available to CSM students.
+The local Navy Recruiting District Office provides information about these scholarships.

+U.S. Air Force ROTC Scholarships are available from CSM and the U.S. Air Force.
 The three and four year scholarships can provide up to full tuition, fees, a book allowance, and a stipend.
 Further information is available through the Department of Aerospace Studies at the University of Colorado Boulder (the official home base for the CSM detachment).

 In addition to scholarships through CSM, many students receive scholarships from their hometown civic, religious or other organizations.
 All students are urged to contact organizations with which they or their parents are affiliated to investigate such scholarships.
+The Financial Aid Office reserves the right, unless otherwise instructed by the student, to release the student's information to scholarship providers for the purpose of assisting students in obtaining scholarships.

-Financial Aid Policies
+Financial Aid Policies General

-General